J-Nduka1/Nduka-cloud-Exam/README.md

 I launched an Ubuntu EC2 instance on AWS 22.04 LTS AMI.
 Then connected via SSH using a pem key.
 I designed the landing page with HTML, CSS and an image.
-Installed Node.js and built a simple Express server Installed Nginx and set up a reverse proxy to Node.
+Installed Node.js and built a simple Express server.
+Installed Nginx and set up a reverse proxy to Node.
-I configured a custom domain - nduka.crabdance.com Secured the domain with Certbot + Let's Encrypt Created a custom dynamic HTML landing page
+I configured a custom domain - nduka.crabdance.com.
+Secured the domain with Certbot + Let's Encrypt.
+Created a custom dynamic HTML landing page.
-I allowed inbound HTTP (80) and HTTPS (443)
+I allowed inbound HTTP (80) and HTTPS (443).
-I initialized a git repository and pushed my work to Github
+Finally, I initialized a git repository and pushed my work to Github